Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 In alopecia areata, this immune privilege collapses.
 The precise trigger varies between individuals, but the result is consistent: CD8+ NKG2D+ T cells — part of the adaptive immune system — infiltrate the follicle, recognize it as foreign, and trigger an inflammatory cytokine cascade dominated by IFN-γ and the JAK-STAT signaling pathway.[2]
 The follicle doesn't die — it's pushed into a premature resting (telogen) state.
 This is why the scalp remains smooth and unscarred at the patch site, and why regrowth is biologically possible.

 The collapse of immune privilege is not a one-time event.
-Research confirms it may occur cyclically, aligning with the relapsing-remitting nature of the disease.[3]
+Research indicates it may occur cyclically, aligning with the relapsing-remitting nature of the disease.[1]
 This cyclical nature — not permanent follicle destruction — is both the source of alopecia areata's unpredictability and the reason the condition remains potentially reversible across multiple flares.

 Who Gets It and How Common It Is